ollyhayden/log-event-processor/README.md

 Parses and persists log event files into database

 ## How to run
+* Ensure you have a Java 8 JDK on your classpath or set JAVA_HOME to the installation
 * Clone the repo: https://github.com/ollyhayden/log-event-processor.git
 * Navigate to the log-event-processor directory and run:
 ```